CMS-Enterprise/easi-app/README.md

 ```

 ### Migrating the Database

-We are using Flyway to handle our database migrations.
-You can install it with
-`brew install flyway`.
-Once your Postgres database is running (see above), you can
-run the migrations with `flyway migrate`.

 To add a new migration, add a new file to the `migrations` directory
 following the standard